The Santa Fe Café is known for its unique New Mexican cuisine and Roof Top Cantina.

 Their wine and beverage menu is one of the best on the Island, with many high-quality tequilas, scrumptious margaritas and nice selection of domestic, imported and local beer: all the drinks one expects with a fine Mexican or Southwestern dining experience.

 Wine probably is not the first beverage that comes to mind for Southwestern fare.
 Santa Fe Café’s wine list is well thought out with high quality, reasonably priced selections.
 As an added bonus, most of the wines are available by the glass.
-All the classic wines choices are available (Pinot Grigio, Chardonnay, Merlot, Cabernet Sauvignon, Pinot Noir,) with a wide selection of each.
+All the classic wines choices are available with a wide selection of each.

 This wine offers a whole spectrum of flavors depending on where it is grown and how the winemaker treats it.
 A Pinot Noir from a cool climate is light, delicate and earthy and works well with the fresh seafood selections.
 Pinot Noirs from maritime climates create a fuller, spicier wine, and is the perfect accompaniment to pork and chicken dishes.

 Many of the interesting red wines perfectly compliment Santa Fe Café’s succulent grilled selections.
-The robust Spanish Tempranillo or one of the several inky black, yet nuanced, Argentinian Malbecs stand out when paired with the Grilled Cowboy Cut Rib-Eye, Pork Chop Verde or the Mesquite Grilled Lamb Chops.
+The robust Spanish Tempranillo or an Argentinian Malbecs stand out when paired with the Grilled Cowboy Cut Rib-Eye, Pork Chop Verde or the.
 The Sonoma Fumé Blanc enhances the taste of Southwestern-spiced cheese, chicken and seafood dishes.

 The outdoor, climate-controlled Roof Top Cantina with its oak-burning adobe chimenea provides the perfect ambience to relax, unwind and enjoy cocktails and live ranchero music.